 I have no doubt that HBO’s stupidly-titled ‘Big Little Lies‘ miniseries will pick up a bunch of Emmys next year, but one episode was more than enough for me.

-I somehow completed missed the existence of HBO’s ‘Crashing‘, a comedy about stand-up comics created by and starring Pete Holmes.
+I somehow completely missed the existence of HBO’s ‘Crashing‘, a comedy about stand-up comics created by and starring Pete Holmes.
 The first season of that is also available this week.

 Finally, PBS delivers the second season of the British mystery drama ‘Fortitude‘.